For a Living Planet - Meet our Team of Legal Specialists

 "Having access to high-quality legal advice should be available to all members of society as a basic right.
 As a first-generation lawyer, I strive to break down cultural barriers to accessing the law and to build a broader understanding of the added value that a critical legal perspective can bring to policy and other campaigning debates.

-Establishing Living Law has given me the freedom to develop innovative and specialist approaches to the delivery of Legal Services.
+Establishing Living Law has given me the freedom to develop innovative and specialist approaches to the delivery of Legal Services - for a living planet and present and future generations.
 I enjoy bringing my international academic training and experience of working with global actors and a multi-level governance perspective to analyse issues.
 Very often, these considerations illustrate the rights-based optics involved in policy and administrative decision-making today."

 Annaïg Nicol LLM (forthcoming)